 5. Make the Right Adjustments in the Final Edit

-Before you make the final render, be sure to adjust your song’s volume levels to make sure you can still clearly hear the dialogue (if applicable) or ambient sound.
+Before you make the final render and post it to your website or social network, be sure to adjust your song’s volume levels to make sure you can still clearly hear the dialogue (if applicable) or ambient sound.

 6. Lean on Your Production Partner to Help with Music

-Personally, I love the challenge of finding the right music for corporate video.
+Personally, I love the challenge of finding the right music for corporate videos.
 Every day, Gillespie Productions help our clients find songs that match the tone they’re looking to strike with their projects.

 Overall, I’m hopeful your biggest takeaway is to please avoid just grabbing the first track that you find and throwing it on the timeline.
 Music can sink your project just as fast as poorly lit video or bad shot composition.
 Contact and hire us!